sverweij/dependency-cruiser/doc/cli.md

 Make sure dependency-cruiser doesn't print any feedback.
 Useful if you want to override the progress option configured in a configuration file (currently an undocumented feature that is subject to change).

+### `--no-progress`: don't show feedback on what dependency-cruiser is doing

+The equivalent of `--progress none`.

+As showing no progress is dependency-cruiser's default the only use for this option is to override a `progress` setting from a configuration file or a `--progress` command line option set earlier on the command line.

 ### `--prefix` prefixing links